mayursojitra/measure/docs/android/README.md

 More attributes can be added, removed, and cleared using the following methods.

+> [!IMPORTANT]
+> Attributes added using this method are added to every subsequent event, until they are removed.
+Make sure
+> attributes are added only when they are relevant for all events.
+For tracking attributes for a specific event,
+> use the `Measure.trackEvent` method (see [Custom events](#custom-events)).

 ## Add an attribute

 Add an attribute by calling one of the overloaded `putAttribute` method.
 Optionally, attributes can be stored across app launch.
 By default, attributes are not stored.
 Calling `putAttribute` on an existing key will update the value of the attribute.

+Example:

 ```kotlin
 Measure.putAttribute(key = "is_premium_user", value = true, store = true)